Skip to content

 Backer LC, et al. Evaluation of associations between lifetime exposure to drinking water disinfection by-products and bladder cancer in dogs.
 JAVMA, 2008;232(11):1663-1668.

-Check your ZIP code
+Check a ZIP code

 Back to the pet water hub